Skip to main content

 Cohorts

 To access the cohorts analysis, go to Analytics > Cohorts.
 With cohorts, you can track how each cohort’s subscriptions and revenue perform after launch to measure retention and monetization.
-The cohorts table groups subscriptions or revenue by when they started (launch date) and shows how each group performs over equal time periods after launch.
-Here’s what the cohorts table columns mean:
+The users are grouped in cohorts by the date they made their first transaction (subscription purchase, one-time payment or free trial).
+It then shows how each group performs over equal time periods (weekly or monthly) after that start date.

 • Cell color intensity (heatmap) is scaled against the maximum value in the table you’re viewing.